androw72/setup_instruction_spark_ereader/README.md

 __Libraries for spark-Core__
  For local spark development you need [core-firmware](https://github.com/spark/core-firmware.git), [core-common-lib](https://github.com/spark/core-common-lib.git), and [core-communication-lib](https://github.com/spark/core-communication-lib.git).
 You can use git to download the repositories.
-For more info about how to compile localy look at the tutorial for [local development](http://community.spark.io/t/local-development-and-gdb-debugging-with-netbeans-a-step-by-step-guide/7829).
+For more information look at the tutorial for [local development](http://community.spark.io/t/local-development-and-gdb-debugging-with-netbeans-a-step-by-step-guide/7829).

+__Libraries for SD card and epaper display__
-To use the sd-card copy or clone the [sd-card-library](https://github.com/mumblepins/sd-card-library).
-And download the [spark-ereader](https://github.com/androw72/spark-ereader.git) files for ereader with spark core.
+Download or clone the [sd-card-library](https://github.com/mumblepins/sd-card-library).
+And for the Ereader application download the [spark-ereader](https://github.com/androw72/spark-ereader.git) files for ereader with spark core.

 __Test the [Spark-CardInfo](https://github.com/mumblepins/sd-card-library/blob/master/firmware/examples/Spark-CardInfo.cpp) example to verify the SD card and the connections.__